Discover Tability: the AI platform that turns OKRs into resultsLearn more →

 Make a call on the 3rd update.
 You should be either back on track, or off track.
 This sounds harsh but it's the best way to signal risks early enough to fix things.

-How to turn your Call Resolution OKRs in a strategy map
+How to track your Call Resolution OKRs

 Quarterly OKRs should have weekly updates to get all the benefits from the framework.
 Reviewing progress periodically has several advantages: